Get content

 The YOLO method

 Just plug a work ID into the URL template and see what happens.
 If we have it, great.
-If not, you'll get a 404 (and pay 1 credit for the lookup).
+If not, you'll get a 404.
 Not recommended, but it works.

 Check the work object